Ingenjoy/SelectedTopicsOptimization/Chapters/01.Quadratic/notes_quadratic.md

 $$
 with $c=1-\frac{\lambda_1}{\lambda_n}<1$.
 The quantity $\kappa=\frac{\lambda_n}{\lambda_1}$ is called the *condition number* and largely determines the convergence.
 We observe:
 - The quality of the initial guess ($f(\mathbf{x}^{(k)}) - f(\mathbf{x}^\star$) has only a logarithmic impact on the number of steps required.
-- Only a few extra steps are needed to decrease $\epsilon$ with one order or magnitute.
+- Only a few extra steps are needed to decrease $\epsilon$ with one order of magnitude.
 - If the condition number is large, then $\log(1/c)\approx 1/\kappa$.
 Large condition numbers require more steps.

 [![Illustration of the convergence bounds for different condition numbers.](Figures/convergence_bound.png)]()